Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

         QISKIT_PARALLEL: False
         QISKIT_DOCS_BUILD_TUTORIALS: 'always'

 When deploying documentation to qiskit.org, it's important to make sure that only the release notes that correspond to the desired release are being uploaded.
-For this purpuse you will create a subscript called ``tools/ignore_untagged_notes.sh`` that will be called from the workflow.
+For this purpose you will create a subscript called ``tools/ignore_untagged_notes.sh`` that will be called from the workflow.
 This file will start with this `shebang <https://en.wikipedia.org/wiki/Shebang_%28Unix%29>`_:

 .. code-block:: bash